saberland/saber-theme-tailsaw/README.md

 ### Adding Assets

 You can easily include assets in your posts, just by [linking to their relative location](https://saber.land/docs/images-fonts-and-files.html).
-Cover images need to be located in the `public` folder for now, until [frontmatter asset loading is implemented](https://github.com/egoist/saber/issues/80).

 ---